 The University in its handling of students’ grievances is committed to the fair, transparent and equal treatment of all individuals regardless of gender, age, disability, colour, race, ethnic or national origin, socio-economic group, marital status, and religious or political beliefs.

-The University is also committed to upholding the highest ethical standards in dealing with grievances in compliance with all applicable laws while upholding its Values.
+The University is also committed to upholding the ethical standards in dealing with grievances.

 - Students Affairs Officer – Secretary